DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/faq-master-slave.md

 The master-slave relationship in MySQL can be complex when it comes to troubleshooting, as different symptoms may require different solutions.

-1. Execute the following command to confirm the MySQL status:
+1. Run the following command to confirm the MySQL status:

     ```bash
     kubectl get mysql -A